Digital-Twin-Aided Dynamic Spectrum Sharing and Resource Management in Integrated Satellite-Terrestrial Networks: Benchmarks and Complexity Analysis

 \section{Benchmarks and Complexity Analysis}

 This section provides several bechmarks for comparison purposes.
+The differences across schemes are summarized in Table~\ref{tab:ExaminedSchemes}.
 Due to space limit, we describe the overall big-O complexity instead of a detailed analysis where those of solving convex problems are derrived by \cite{complexity}.